pluggemi/roon-web-controller/README.md

 ```

 ### (Optional) Command Line Options
-This is the output `node app.js -h` which shows usage of the command line options
+This is the output `node app.js -h` which shows usage of the command line options.
 ```
 Roon Web Controller